Behaviour & Emotions Core Concepts

 Parenting Styles

 At Parenting Place, we’ve looked at parenting from lots of different angles and keep coming back to one style that’s a clear winner.
-Not that real-life parenting is a competition, of course.
-But metaphorically, it’s the Parent Coach that reigns supreme, producing secure, confident and capable children.
+(Not that real-life parenting is a competition, of course!)
+We call it the Parent Coach style, and when it comes to producing secure, confident and capable children, it reigns supreme.
+But before we dive into what’s great about the Parent Coach approach, let's discuss some alternatives:

 We’ve looked at parenting from lots of different angles and keep coming back to one style that’s a clear winner.
 Not that real-life parenting is a competition, of course.